Sigma Phi Epsilon: History

+Symbols

 The colors dark red and royal purple were chosen to represent fraternity, while the golden heart was chosen as the fraternity's symbol.
-The principles of Virtue, Diligence and Brotherly Love, were chosen as "The Three Cardinal Principles".
-Jenkens also designed the fraternity's badge as a golden heart surmounted by a black enameled heart-shaped shield.
-Upon the shield are inscribed, in gold, the Greek-letters of the fraternity, ΣΦΕ, and below these letters, a skull and crossbones.
-The meaning of these symbols is divulged during the initiation ritual and known to members only.
-The founders' badges were designed and ordered before the addition of "Epsilon" to the fraternity's name.
-Thus they had only a "Sigma" and a "Phi" inscribed on the lobes of the heart, with the skull and crossbones below.
-A last-minute telegraph sent to the jeweler requested that an "Epsilon" be added "somewhere" on the already-complete badges, so the jeweler replaced the bottom-most gemstones with a black enameled "Epsilon."
-The badges of founders Carter and McCaul are on display at the Sigma Phi Epsilon headquarters at the fraternity's headquarters.
+The principles of Virtue, Diligence, and Brotherly Love, were chosen as "The Three Cardinal Principles".
+The fraternity's badge is a golden heart surmounted by a black enameled heart-shaped shield.
+Upon the shield are inscribed, in gold, the Greek letters of the fraternity, ΣΦΕ, and below these letters, a skull and crossbones.

 Chapter house doors are traditionally painted red.
 The tradition of the red door on Sigma Phi Epsilon Chapter houses began at Syracuse University (New York Alpha) in the 1920s.
-Brothers there painted the front door of their house red as a token of fraternalism, because it is a fraternity color.
+Brothers there painted the front door of their house red as a token of fraternalism because it is a fraternity color.
 Today, all 260 SigEp chapters have red doors.

-Acceptance of transgender members
+Membership

 In December 2014, Sigma Phi Epsilon became the first fraternity in the North American Interfraternity Conference to accept transgender men as members.
 The National Board of Directors passed the policy by an 8-0 majority vote with three abstentions.